aflin/rampart/docs/source/sql4.rst

 Using LIKE3 for Index Only Search (No Post-Search)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. me no like this
    In certain special cases, such as static information which does not
    change at all except under very controlled circumstances easily managed
    by the system administrator, there may be instances where an index based
    search with no qualifying linear post-search may be done without losing
    meaningful responses to entered queries.

+In certain situations, the full capabilities of ``LIKER``/``LIKEP`` (phrase
+resolution and rank computation) are not necessary or desired by the
+application.
+For such an application, a Compact Metamorph Index and the use
+of ``LIKE3`` may be sufficient.

 This kind of search is completely optimized based on certain defaults
 which would be known to be acceptable, including: